adenosinew/awesome-datascience/README.md

 # Awesome Data Science
-Short introductions for data science libraries
+Short introductions for data science libraries (Ben)

 **Only one tutorial for each library**